Masanobu Tsuji: Atrocities and war crimes

 From 1938 to 1939, Tsuji was a staff officer in the Kwantung Army in Japanese-occupied Mongolia.
 In March 1939, after the Japanese defeat at the hands of the Soviets at Changkufeng, Tsuji instigated an aggressive border policy, which triggered the Nomonhan Incident.

 When the war against America and Britain started, Tsuji was on the staff of General Tomoyuki Yamashita, whose army invaded Malaya.
 He was largely responsible for planning Yamashita's successful landing in Malaya and subsequent campaign against Singapore.
 After the capture of Singapore, Tsuji helped plan the Sook Ching, a systematic massacre of thousands of Malayan Chinese who might be hostile to Japan.
+He is also alleged to have cannibalized an executed American flyer during the occupation of Singapore.

 He was then transferred to the staff of General Homma in the Philippines.
 After the US surrendered there, Tsuji sought to have all American prisoners killed and encouraged the brutal mistreatment and casual murder of prisoners in the Bataan Death March.
 He also had many captured officials of the Philippines government executed, including by ordering the execution of Filipino Chief Justice José Abad Santos and the attempted execution of former Speaker of the House of Representatives Manuel Roxas.

-After the war, the Japanese war criminals were prosecuted, but Tsuji fled and avoided the Sook Ching trial.
+After the war, Japanese war criminals were prosecuted for the Bataan Death March, Sook Ching and other atrocities, but Tsuji fled and avoided trial.
 Some other army officials, who had followed Tsuji's command, were charged, and two of them were executed.

-Because of the war crimes at the Bataan Death March, General Homma, who considered himself a humanist and was surprised to hear the facts of death march after the war, was held responsible for his subordinates and was executed while Tsuji was on the run.
+Homma countermanded many of the execution orders that had been pushed through by the Tsuji clique, including the execution orders for future Philippine president Manuel Roxas who was the former speaker of the house of representatives at that time.
+Homma saw these execution orders as a dishonorable violation of bushido ethics.
+However, Douglas MacArthur held him responsible for the actions of his subordinates and he was executed while Tsuji was on the run.